ganeshv/eieio/README.md

 ## Installation

+### Basic

   * Clone the repository
   * `pip install rumps psutil`

 Use virtualenv or other solutions as per your taste.
-TBD: Document setting up launchd to run this at login time
+Run individual monitor programs after activating the virtual environment using `python xyz-monitor.py`

+### Advanced

+This will set things up so that the monitor programs will run on login.

+  * Clone the repository
+  * Ensure that `virtualenv` is installed; `pip install virtualenv` or `brew install virtualenv`
+  * Edit the Makefile to choose which monitors you want to run
+  * `make install`

+Note that the virtualenv is created in the project directory itself.
+Use `make uninstall` and `make clean` to reverse the above steps.

 ## And in that Mac he had some NICs